-Entering the nursing field is one of the most selfless callings you can achieve.
+Entering the nursing field is one of the most selfless vocations in which you can serve.
 Using your skills to save others in times of need and helping them live longer, healthier lives lets you serve Christ while you make a difference in the world.
 Nurses are healthcare experts who combine talents in empathetic caring, creative intellect and skilled practice.

 Upon acceptance into Concordia with at least a 3.75 GPA, you'll be a full-time Concordia student, part of our supportive campus community, where you can participate in co-curricular activities, live on campus, earn a generous financial aid package and receive the full Christ-centered college experience.

 After successfully completing the required courses in three years with at least a 3.0 cumulative GPA, you will become a Creighton University student where you’ll finish your ABSN courses on Creighton’s Grand Island, Nebraska, campus and participate in clinicals at local area health care facilities.
 You are welcome to continue living on Concordia’s campus during this year if you choose.

 At Concordia, 100% of students qualify for some form of financial aid, which you'll be eligible for during your first three years.
 In your fourth year, you’ll be eligible to earn financial aid through Creighton University.

 The Concordia University, Nebraska and Creighton University 3 + 1 Dual Degree nursing program provides students with the knowledge, skills and abilities to function effectively in all areas of nursing practice through quality instruction and clinical experiences.
 The program equips students to be servants of Christ, able to apply their knowledge in a variety of hands-on and simulated clinical settings and to lay the groundwork for finding a career in nursing or continuing their professional education at the graduate level.